hilbix/tino/rants/github-firewall.md

 ## Semaphore -> Easy to set up but Extremely Insecure by Default

+- Pros: Very easy to setup.
+Supports GitHub and BitBucket.
+Nearly no documentation to read, it tells you everything you need to know (perhaps except on how to add branches).
+- Cons: Unusable from a security perspective.
+Only supports GitHub and BitBucket.

 I went through the registration and then added my first project.
 Then I had issues to find out where to add additional branches.
 (Nope, it's not under Project's setting in the Branches tab, instead it's hiding as 'lil tiny (+) right next to the branch in the project's dashboard).